manishtoons/maya-viewport-bbox/README.md

 ## Get involved

-Please open a issue if you face any issue or wanting to have any feature included
+Please feel free to open a issue if you face any issue or wanting to have any feature included, or create a PR

 ## Disclaimer